kharchenkolab/numbat/README.md

 docker pull pkharchenkolab/numbat-rstudio:latest
 ```

+The docker images can be found on Dockerhub for [R Studio here](https://hub.docker.com/r/pkharchenkolab/numbat-rstudio) and [base R here](https://hub.docker.com/r/pkharchenkolab/numbat-rbase).

 #### Building Docker image from the Dockerfile

 The Dockerfiles are located in the subfolder `/docker`

-For R studio, the command is:
+For R studio, the command to build the Docker image from scratch is:

 ```
 docker build -f Dockerfile.rstudio -t numbat-rstudio .
 ```

-For base R, the command is:
+For base R, the analogous command is:

 ```